jinwook31/AR-Kit-Animation-Remote-Control/README.md

 # AR-Kit-Animation-Remote-Control
-Remotely control mobile displayed AR animation or object with REST API
+Remotely control mobile displayed AR animation or object with REST API.

 ### System Overview
-asdf
+Img

 ### Setup
-asdf
+Install and Setup the Python REST API server on the Desktop and execute it in the background.

 ### Controller (Tkinter)
-asdf
+If you open the animation controller, this GUI will pop up.

+In this project we used 7 @@ only.
+However, it sends both @ and @ to ARKit App.

+### ARKit (Unity)
+@@@

 ### Demo Video
-asdf
+link in process...